garyburke888/the_performance_academy_v1/README.md

     -   Dancing classes in the following categories: Ballet, Hip Hop, Tap, Ballroom, Musical Theatre or all dancing.
     -   Acting classes in the following categories: Stage, Screen, Improv, Musical Theatre or all acting.
     -   Instrument classes in the following categories: Piano, Guitar, Bass Guitar, Drums, Ukulele or all instruments.
--   **Mian Nav Search Box** - Always visible, some info on how this works...
+-   **Mian Nav Search Box** - Always visible.
+Searches class names and descriptions using Django models object 'Q' to handle the users query in the database.
 -   **Main Nav Account** - Always visible dropdown menu to register or login.
 -   **Main Nav Shopping Bag** - Always visible link to the session users shopping bag, which also contains the current total cost of items in the bag.
 -   **Discount Banner** - Always visible to remind users they can recieve a discount by booking more than 1 class.